danielcopper/copperOS/README.md

 ### Chapter 10

-Nothing to note here.
+#### Chapter 10.3. - Linux-5.19.2

+For this sections again use the methods described in [Chapter 5](#chapter-5).

+Don't forget to adjust the kernel configuration if the Host is using UEFI.

+**!!!
+DO NOT DELETE THE /sources/linux-5.19.2 FOLDER YET !!!**

 ### Chapter 11

 Nothing to note here.

-## Useful Links
+## Useful Links and Remarks

 [xRDP enhanced session](https://github.com/Hinara/linux-vm-tools).